jefflai108/pytorch-kaldi-neural-speaker-embeddings/README.md

 **A light weight neural speaker embeddings extraction based on Kaldi and PyTorch.** \
 The repository serves as a starting point for users to reproduce and experiment several recent advances in speaker recognition literature.
 Kaldi is used for pre-processing and post-processing and PyTorch is used for training the neural speaker embeddings.
-I want to note that this repo is not meant for keeping track of state-of-the-art on speaker recognition, and most likely it will be outdated in a few months.
+I want to note that this repo is not meant for keeping track of state-of-the-art on speaker recognition, and most likely the models will be considered outdated in a few months (or sooner :().

 This repository contains a PyTorch+Kaldi pipeline to reproduce the core results for:
 * [Exploring the Encoding Layer and Loss Function in End-to-End Speaker and Language Recognition System](https://arxiv.org/pdf/1804.05160.pdf)